AS OF November 2022, I am OPEN for ONE editing job starting December or January.

-A few of the comments I’ve gotten about my editing over the years:
+A few of the comments I’ve gotten about my editing over the years, from most recent to furthest back:

 Leona Wisoker provided a thorough and enthusiastic reading and edit of my manuscript.
 Her evident love for the genre as well as her keen eye for detail shone through on every page.
 I’d be happy to let her review my next project and plan to do so!